Patricia de Lille

-During this time, she became involved in Trade Union politics and was a member of the South African Chemical Workers' Union (SACWU).
-She started off as a shop steward and soon was SACWU's regional secretary.
-She then went on to the National Executive Committee of SACWU and was also the regional chairperson of the National Council of Trade Unions (NACTU) in the Western Cape.
-Politically NACTU was to the Pan Africanist Congress (PAC) what the Congress of South African Trade Unions (COSATU) is to the ANC.
+During this time, she became heavily involved in trade union politics and joined as a member of the South African Chemical Workers' Union (SACWU).
+She started off as a shop steward but slowly worked her way up as SACWU's regional secretary.
+She then went on to form part of the National Executive Committee of SACWU and was also the regional chairperson of the National Council of Trade Unions (NACTU) in the Western Cape.
+Politically, NACTU was to the Pan Africanist Congress (PAC) what the Congress of South African Trade Unions (COSATU) is to the African National Congress (ANC).

 • Age-in-Action - Patron